xianghz123/TrajRACE-main/README.md

 The evaluation results include metrics such as transition JS divergence, synthetic bigram JS divergence, exact segment-count preservation, public-road legality, and risk-aware versus uniform protection statistics.
 Notes
 The road network and legal successor sets are treated as public information.
-For transition perturbation, the current road segment is public context and the true successor is the protected value.
+For transition perturbation, the current road segment is treated as public context and the true successor is the protected value.
 The privacy audit should finish with `OVERALL STATUS = PASS` and `Hard failures = 0`.
-`B` is used as the SBS adaptive reporting-schedule cap in the current artifact.
+`B` is used as the SBS adaptive reporting-schedule cap in the current implementation.
 Files generated with `--save_debug` may contain private truth for local debugging and should not be distributed as server-visible reports.
-The 200-trajectory smoke test is only for checking correctness and reproducibility; paper-scale results should use the full experimental settings.
+Raw datasets, large intermediate files, logs, and dataset-specific external resources are not included in this repository.
+Please make sure that all paths in the YAML configuration files are correctly set before running the pipeline.
-Raw preprocessing and map matching can be time-consuming and are separate from the method-specific runtime reported after common preprocessing.
+Raw preprocessing and map matching can be time-consuming and are separate from the method-specific runtime measured after common preprocessing.